httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

    cek_info = "Content-Encoding: aesgcm" || 0x00 || context
 ~~~

+Note:
+: Concatenation of octet sequences is represented by the `||` operator.

 Unless otherwise specified, the context is a zero length octet sequence.
 Specifications that use this content coding MAY specify the use of an expanded
 context to cover additional inputs in the key derivation.